-Students are allocated to their research group at the beginning of the fourth academic year.
+Students are allocated to their laboratory at the beginning of the fourth academic year.
 To be allocated to a laboratory, students must satisfy the conditions for starting graduation research.
 For details of this, refer to the "Criteria for Attending Specialized Education Subjects in Chemistry Program 2" found in the "Student Handbook" (received when the student enters the university).

-Students are allocated to a research group based on their individual wishes, within the capacity constraints of each group that are defined by the faculty committee of the Department of Chemistry.
+Students are allocated to a laboratory based on their individual wishes, within the capacity constraints of each laboratory that are defined by the faculty committee of the Department of Chemistry.